Over a decade of organic growing

 Around 2 acres of the site is being developed as a market garden, using many of the hand scale techniques and principles we have learned over the last decade at our smaller sites.
 This includes creating plots of semi-permanent vegetable beds and setting up areas of perennial herbs and vegetables which will grow back year after year.

-Outside of the market garden we are managing most of the rest of the farm using tractors and machinery, something which is brand new to us.
-After a decade of pushing the limits of what can be done with hand scale horticulture we took the plunge and invested in an eclectic assortment of machinery to allow us to mange more land more easily so that we can produce more sustainable local food than ever before.
+Outside of the market garden we are managing most of the rest of the farm using tractors and machinery, something which is quite new to us.
+After a decade of pushing the limits of what can be done with hand scale horticulture we took the plunge in 2025 and invested in an eclectic assortment of machinery to allow us to mange more land more easily so that we can produce more sustainable local food than ever before.

 Our field plots are about an acre each, and made up of thirteen beds which are around 150m long and 1.3m wide.
 The plots are dedicated to different plant families so that we can rotate crops for soil health, and to prevent pest and plant disease without the use of artificial chemicals.